ricardojoserf/MemorySnitcher/README.md

 ## Approach 2: More code!

-Probably the code does too much for so little lines of code, so I will rely on AI to create the most generic application (a Task Manager):
+The code probably does too much for so few lines of code, so I will rely on AI to create the most generic application (a Task Manager):

 ```
 Give me the code for a C++ application of at least 300 lines that under no circumstances could be considered malicious by an antivirus or EDR.
 For example, a Task management program